aws/amazon-neptune-for-graphql/README.md

 <br>

 # Starting from a Neptune database with data
 Independently if you are familiar with GraphQL or not, the command below is the fastest way to create a GraphQL API.
 Starting from an existing Neptune database endpoint, the utility scans the Neptune database and extracting a schema for the existing nodes, edges and properties.
-Based on the graph database schema it inferences a GraphQL schema, queries and mutations.
+Based on the graph database schema, it inferences a GraphQL schema, queries and mutations.
 Then, it creates an AppSync GraphQL API, and the required AWS resources, like a pair of IAM roles and a Lambda function with the GraphQL resolver code.
 As soon as the utility complete the execution, go to your AWS console.
 You will find in the AppSync console your new GraphQL API called *your-new-GraphQL-API-name*API.
 To test it, use the AppSync “Queries” from the menu. (*Note: follow the setup instructions below to enable your environment to reach the Neptune database and create AWS resources.*)

-`neptune-for-graphql --input-graphdb-schema-neptune-endpoint `*your-neptune-database-endpoint:port*` --create-update-aws-pipeline --create-update-aws-pipeline-name` *your-new-GraphQL-API-name*
+`neptune-for-graphql --input-graphdb-schema-neptune-endpoint `*your-neptune-database-endpoint:port*` --create-update-aws-pipeline --create-update-aws-pipeline-name` *your-new-GraphQL-API-name* ` --output-resolver-query-https`

-If you run the command above a second time it will look again at the Neptune database data and update the AppSync API and the Lambda code.
+If you run the command above a second time, it will look again at the Neptune database data and update the AppSync API and the Lambda code.

-To rollback remove all the AWS resources run:
+To rollback, removing all the AWS resources run:

 `neptune-for-graphql --remove-aws-pipeline-name` *your-new-GraphQL-API-name*

 #### References:
-- [here](/doc/routesExample.md) an example using the Air Route data on Neptune, showing the outputs of the utility.
+- [here](/doc/routesExample.md) an example using the Air Routes data on Amazon Neptune, showing the outputs of the utility.
 - If you are wondering which AWS resources the utility is creating, look at the section below.
 - To customize the GraphQL schema, look at the section below.

 <br>

 # Starting from a GraphQL schema and an empty Neptune database
 You can start from an empty Neptune database and use a GraphQL API to create the data and query it.
 The utility will automate the creation of the AWS resources running the command below.
 Your *your-graphql-schema-file* must include the GraphQL schema types, like in the TODO example [here](/doc/todoExample.md).
 The utility will analyze your schema and create an extended version based on your types.
-It will add queries and mutations for nodes stored in the graph database, and in case your schema have nested types, il will add relatioships between the types stored as edges in the graph database, again see the TODO example [here](/doc/todoExample.md).
+It will add queries and mutations for nodes stored in the graph database, and in case your schema have nested types, it will add relationships between the types stored as edges in the graph database, again see the TODO example [here](/doc/todoExample.md).
 The utility creates an AppSync GraphQL API, and the required AWS resources, like a pair of IAM roles and a Lambda function with the GraphQL resolver code.
 As soon as the utility complete the execution, go to your AWS console.
 You will find in the AppSync console your new GraphQL API called *your-new-GraphQL-API-name*API.
 To test it, use the AppSync “Queries” from the menu. (*Note: follow the setup instructions below to enable your environment to reach the Neptune database and create AWS resources.*)

-`neptune-for-graphql --input-schema-file `*your-graphql-schema-file*` --create-update-aws-pipeline --create-update-aws-pipeline-name` *your-new-GraphQL-API-name* `--create-update-aws-pipeline-neptune-endpoint` *your-neptune-database-endpoint:port*
+`neptune-for-graphql --input-schema-file `*your-graphql-schema-file*` --create-update-aws-pipeline --create-update-aws-pipeline-name` *your-new-GraphQL-API-name* `--create-update-aws-pipeline-neptune-endpoint` *your-neptune-database-endpoint:port*  ` --output-resolver-query-https`

 #### References:
 - [here](/doc/todoExample.md) an example using a TODO GraphQL schema, showing the outputs of the utility.